dbist/docs/v2.2/topology-patterns.md

 ## Anti-patterns

-Section for bad patterns (i.e., two datacenters, even # of replicas)
+_Do we want to add a section for bad patterns (i.e., two datacenters, even # of replicas)?_